OctopusDeploy/blog/blog/2021-07/using-remote-backend-with-terraform/index.md

 ![Using remote backend with Terraform in Octopus Deploy](blogimage-create-workers-on-a-kubernetes-cluster-2021.png)

-In this post, we'll use a GitHub repository as the source of Terraform templates and store workspace states in Terraform's own cloud offering.
+In this post, we use a GitHub repository as the source of Terraform templates and store workspace states in Terraform's own cloud offering.

 ## Creating a new workspace in Terraform Cloud